daniaokuye/winnerineast.github.io/README.md

 - [guava](https://github.com/winnerineast/guava):Google Core Libraries for Java.
 - [HP-Socket](https://github.com/winnerineast/HP-Socket): High Performance Network Framework in C++.
 - [Janus Gateway](https://github.com/winnerineast/janus-gateway): A WebRTC server.
+- [kafka](https://github.com/winnerineast/kafka): a famous queue and ESB.
 - [kubernets](https://github.com/winnerineast/kubernetes): famous container scheduler and management system.
 - [llvm](https://github.com/winnerineast/llvm):The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Despite its name, LLVM has little to do with traditional virtual machines.
 The name "LLVM" itself is not an acronym; it is the full name of the project.
+- [make](https://github.com/winnerineast/make): a famous programming language compile tool.
 - [modern cpp tutorial](https://github.com/winnerineast/modern-cpp-tutorial):Modern C++ Tutorial: C++11/14/17/20 On the Fly.
 - [netty](https://github.com/winnerineast/netty): an event-driven asynchronous network application framework.
 - [nginx](https://github.com/winnerineast/nginx):A famous web server.
 - [oh-my-zsh](https://github.com/winnerineast/oh-my-zsh):Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
 - [protobuf](https://github.com/winnerineast/protobuf):Protocol Buffers (a.k.a., protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+- [rio](https://github.com/winnerineast/rio):Rio is a MicroPaaS that can be layered on top of any standard Kubernetes cluster.
+Consisting of a few Kubernetes custom resources and a CLI to enhance the user experience, users can easily deploy services to Kubernetes and automatically get continuous delivery, DNS, HTTPS, routing, monitoring, autoscaling, canary deployments, git-triggered builds, and much more.
+All it takes to get going is an existing Kubernetes cluster and the rio CLI.
+- [rke](https://github.com/winnerineast/rke):Rancher Kubernetes Engine, an extremely simple, lightning fast Kubernetes installer that works everywhere.
 - [scope](https://github.com/winnerineast/scope): Weave Scope automatically generates a map of your application, enabling you to intuitively understand, monitor, and control your containerized, microservices-based application.
 - [Spring Boot Demo](https://github.com/winnerineast/spring-boot-demo): a collection of demos for Spring Boot.
 - [v8](https://github.com/winnerineast/v8): Java Script Engine.